consithe1/database_utils/README.md

 ## Export format

-A database can be exported as a JSON or as a XML at the moment.
+A database can be exported as a JSON or as an XML at the moment.
 A short exemple of both implementation is given below.

 ### XML